SaintNick1214/Project-Cortex/Documentation/02-core-features/05-a2a-communication.md

 // If requests timeout frequently try {
   const response = await cortex.a2a.request({
-    from: 'agent-1',
+    from: "agent-1",
-    to: 'agent-2',
+    to: "agent-2",
-    message: 'Complex query',
+    message: "Complex query",
     timeout: 60000, // Increase timeout to 60s
-    retries: 3  // More retries
+    retries: 3, // More retries
   });
 } catch (error) {
   if (error instanceof A2ATimeoutError) {
     // Fallback to async
     await cortex.a2a.send({
-      from: 'agent-1',
+      from: "agent-1",
-      to: 'agent-2',
+      to: "agent-2",
-      message: 'Complex query (respond when ready)',
+      message: "Complex query (respond when ready)",
-      metadata: { async: true }
+      metadata: { async: true },
     });
   }
 }